Mersenne prime: About Mersenne primes

 The evidence at hand suggests that a randomly selected Mersenne number is much more likely to be prime than an arbitrary randomly selected odd integer of similar size.
 Nonetheless, prime values of M_{p} appear to grow increasingly sparse as p increases.
 For example, eight of the first 11 primes p give rise to a Mersenne prime M_{p} (the correct terms on Mersenne's original list), while M_{p} is prime for only 43 of the first two million prime numbers (up to 32,452,843).

-The current lack of any simple test to determine whether a given Mersenne number is prime makes the search for Mersenne primes a difficult task, since Mersenne numbers grow very rapidly.
-The Lucas–Lehmer primality test (LLT) is an efficient primality test that greatly aids this task, making it much easier to test the primality of Mersenne numbers than that of most other numbers of the same size.
+Since Mersenne numbers grow very rapidly, the search for Mersenne primes is a difficult task, even though there is a simple efficient test to determine whether a given Mersenne number is prime: the Lucas–Lehmer primality test (LLT), which makes it much easier to test the primality of Mersenne numbers than that of most other numbers of the same size.
 The search for the largest known prime has somewhat of a cult following.
 Consequently, a large amount of computer power has been expended searching for new Mersenne primes, much of which is now done using distributed computing.

 Arithmetic modulo a Mersenne number is particularly efficient on a binary computer, making them popular choices when a prime modulus is desired, such as the Park–Miller random number generator.
 To find a primitive polynomial of Mersenne number order requires knowing the factorization of that number, so Mersenne primes allow one to find primitive polynomials of very high order.
 Such primitive trinomials are used in pseudorandom number generators with very large periods such as the Mersenne twister, generalized shift register and Lagged Fibonacci generators.